okta/okta.github.io/_source/_posts/2018-07-19-simple-crud-react-and-spring-boot.md

 You can find the example created in this tutorial on GitHub at https://github.com/oktadeveloper/okta-spring-boot-react-crud-example.

-We've written some Spring Boot and React tutorials in the past, check them out if you're interested.
+We've written some other cool Spring Boot and React tutorials, check them out if you're interested.

 * [Bootiful Development with Spring Boot and React](/blog/2017/12/06/bootiful-development-with-spring-boot-and-react)
 * [Build a React Native Application and Authenticate with OAuth 2.0](/blog/2018/03/16/build-react-native-authentication-oauth-2)
 * [Add CI/CD to Your Spring Boot App with Jenkins X and Kubernetes](/blog/2018/07/11/ci-cd-spring-boot-jenkins-x-kubernetes)
 * [Build a React Application with User Authentication in 15 Minutes](/blog/2017/03/30/react-okta-sign-in-widget)

 If you have any questions, please don't hesitate to leave a comment below, or ask us on our [Okta Developer Forums](https://devforum.okta.com/).
-Follow us [on Twitter](https://twitter.com/oktadev) if you want to see more tutorials like this one.
+Follow us [on Twitter](https://twitter.com/oktadev) if you want to see more tutorials like this one!